 Camping or glamping abroad is more hassle than it’s worth.
 You’ve got to buy the equipment, pack it, and find a place to pitch for the night.
 Before you know it, with car hire included, you might spend upwards of £500 on a camping holiday.
 They’re supposed to be cheap!
 A surefire way to cut the costs is to stay in the country and sleep underneath the stars.

 For one thing, you have transport and only have to pack the car.
 Secondly, you can decide when to go, making the price of a campsite less expensive.
+This is how you can make your staycation even cheaper!
 Thirdly, most people have or can source camping equipment without spending over the odds.
 If a camping holiday doesn’t sound sexy enough, there is glamping.
 With an electric tent, you can take all of life’s luxuries and live as normal, but with Mother Nature as the backdrop.
 A campervan or Winnebago are options, but they will increase the price considerably.

 Alternatively, you can stay on a glamping campsite where the facilities are provided, such as a tipi and showers and toilets.
 Then, you’ve only got to turn up and enjoy yourself!

-Aside from signing up for email alerts, these are the most useful tips on lowering the cost of a staycation.
+Aside from signing up for email alerts, these are the most useful tips to make your staycation even cheaper!
 Hopefully, they help you to find the best deals on the market for you and your family.

 Of course, a cheap holiday abroad isn’t out of the question if you can find affordable flights.
 You might have to travel out of season, but it has its benefits, namely thinner crowds!